jeffzhou12/customer-test-code/src/CustomerService/readme.txt

-﻿This is the interview code test you can access the index.html to test te functions there is als with performance test report
+﻿This is the interview code test.
+There is a page in wwwroot can help to check the functions.